fathalfath30/goquest/README.md

 # goquest
-Simple http request for GO, inspired by Guzzle
+Simple http request helper for GO, inspired by Guzzle

 **_note: This repository is still in heavy development_**

+## Getting Started